 Contact: Hazel Morris

-Fine Lines Line Dancing Classes are held twice a week in the Village Hall on Tuesdays 10.30-11.30am and Wednesdays 7.00-8.00pm.
+Fine Lines Line Dancing Classes will be held once a week in the Village Hall on Wednesdays 6.30-7.30pm starting 19th May 2021.
 These are beginner-level classes aimed at those who have little or no line dance experience and are a great way to keep body and brain fit and make new friends.
-Run by Hazel, a BWDA Line Dance Instructor, the classes are relaxed with an emphasis on fun while learning new routines to a wide range of music genres.
-No need for a partner or special clothes/footwear, so come along and have a go – everyone welcome. £4 per session.
-Any queries, please contact Hazel.
+Run by Hazel, a BWDA Qualified Line Dance Instructor, the class is relaxed with an emphasis on fun while learning new routines to a wide range of music genres.
+No need for a partner or special clothes/footwear.
+Everyone welcome but numbers are currently restricted so please book ahead. £5 per session.
+To book and for any queries, please contact Hazel

 Contact: Chris Jessop